CorySanin/Kitten-for-CSGO/README.md

 same filetype for every track.

 Optionally, you can add a cover.jpeg to the music kit's folder.
-This is isplayed in Kitten when the kit is selected.
+This is displayed in Kitten when the kit is selected.

 Aside from these files, try to refrain from adding too many other files, namely files of a type different from the one you chose for the kit's tracks.